Are you a guitar player who wants to be able to recreate the old-time, rootsy twang of your grandfather plucking his banjo?

-As an acoustic version, it still has a full, loud banjo sound, and plugged in you can adjust the sound type and volume to suit whatever you want to play, with a stacked humbucking pick-up eliminating feedback problems.
+As an acoustic version, it still has a full, loud banjo sound, and plugged in you can adjust the sound type and volume to suit whatever you want to play.
+It has a stacked humbucking pick-up, eliminating feedback problems.

 However, if you’re a banjo purist, this may not be the instrument for you, as it strays from the traditional tone and resonance of the classical banjo.

 #8 Best 6-String Banjo Under $400 – Dean Backwoods 6 String Banjo

 This Dean banjo is a great mid-range, well priced instrument.
 Its lacquered mahogany finish and pretty inlay work make it an instrument worth displaying.

 The Backwoods six string has a beautiful, bright clear tone and its playability is excellent.
 The design and added resonator make the sound strong and quite loud.

 On the downside, the strings this instrument comes with make the sound muddier than a traditional banjo twang.

 The set-up quality on these instruments can also be inconsistent.
 Some buyers report getting perfect models, while others found workmanship and construction issues with theirs.

 These models are usually shipped in from China, and quality of the packaging is something to watch out for.